 Converting from surveyors drawings

-Landscape designers need an accurate base plan to work from.
-Here we discuss in some detail converting from surveyors drawings to make a base plan ready for subsequent work with gCADPlus.
+Landscape designers need an accurate base plan from which to work.
+Here we discuss in some detail converting from surveyors’ drawings to make a base plan ready for subsequent work with gCADPlus.

-There are a number of ways to obtain a base plan:
+There are several ways to obtain a base plan:

-• Use Google Earth to ‘fly’ to the site and capture an image making sure that the Google Earth scale bar is included.
+• Use Google Earth to ‘fly’ to the site and capture an image, ensuring the Google Earth scale bar is included.

 Converted from surveyors